 Staff members are entitled to 23 days annual leave, plus normal UK Bank holidays, and 3.5 non-transferable days to be taken when the Trust closes at Christmas.
-Annual leave increases by one-day per completed calendar year of service, up to a maximum of 28 days per year.
+Annual leave increases by oneday per completed calendar leave year of service (1 April - 31 March), up to a maximum of 28 days per year.